-I’m a nature and landscape photographer living in Oxfordshire in the South of England; in my day job I’m a professional Classicist – Reader in Greek Literature at the University of Warwick, with primary research interests in archaic and Classical Greek poetry and poetics, but also, and increasingly, negotiations between literary communication, subjectivity, and the multiple temporalities that constitute the subjectivities of a Classicist.
+I’m a nature and landscape photographer living in Oxfordshire in the South of England; in my day job I’m a professional Classicist – Professor of Greek at the University of Warwick, with primary research interests in archaic and Classical Greek poetry and poetics, but also, and increasingly, negotiations between literary communication, subjectivity, and the multiple temporalities that constitute the subjectivities of a Classicist.

 This blog contains notes and images covering my various encounters with the natural world, both at home and abroad, through photography, a hobby that I have become more and more serious and passionate about over the years, especially as, in recent times, it has found its way into my academic writing..

 I have generally used Nikon DSLR bodies and a range of lenses, my favourite and most used of which are my 200 f/4 micro and 85 PC-E Tilt-Shift.
 I currently have D800E and D300.

 I have now entered the very different – but ultimately far more fulfilling, in my view – world of film photography, predominantly with a focus on large format.
 In addition to inheriting a Canon A-1 35mm, I also have a wonderful – if at times rather cumbersome – Mamiya RZ67 Pro II 6×7 medium format film camera, and two large-format field cameras.
 As a spare I also have a Hasselblad 500C/M, though this may well disappear shortly to make way for other things.